Integrating Urgent & Emergency Care

 NHS ambulance services are supporting the ‘left shift’ agenda; moving care closer to home, working within more joined up, person centred care in the community and reducing reliance on acute care.
 Ambulance services are supporting an increasing proportion (approx. 46 – 50%) of patients who have called 999 to be cared for at home, or within the community, because of the transformation and improvements they have delivered.

-How regional ambulance services are integrating provision at all levels within their health systems – from national to neighbourhoods: implementing the 10-year plan
+See how regional ambulance services are integrating provision at all levels within their health systems – from national to neighbourhoods: implementing the 10-year plan – see our Vision page

 On 22 January 2025, the Association of Ambulance Chief Executives (AACE) was part of a group of six high-profile health bodies to jointly publish a new set of proposals for significantly reforming urgent and emergency care, to help inform the Government’s upcoming UEC Improvement Plan and 10-Year Health Plan.